Protecting the Rights of Immigrants in the U.S. Criminal Justice System

 - Are you a foreign national facing criminal charges?

 - Are you a green card holder or legal permanent resident who has been charged with a crime?

 - Are you worried that you will face deportation proceedings if you are convicted of an aggravated felony offense?

 Attorney Philip Eichorn defends immigrants against a wide range of criminal charges.
 Unfortunately, some criminal defense lawyers are not well-equipped to deal with the possible immigration consequences of criminal convictions or plea agreements.
 With substantial knowledge of and experience in both immigration and criminal defense law, attorney Philip Eichorn is able to provide aggressive defense to immigrants facing criminal charges and possible deportation.

-At the law offices of Philip Eichorn Co., LPA, we stay on top of current legal events.
-With the American Immigration Lawyers Association and the American Immigration Council we applaud the Supreme Court's decision in Padilla v.
+At the law offices of Hammond Law Group, LLC, we stay on top of current legal events.
+With the American Immigration Lawyers Association and the American Immigration Council, we applaud the Supreme Court's decision in Padilla v.
 Kentucky.
 This landmark case bestows the right to competent advice and counsel as to the risk of deportation for any guilty plea entered by a foreign national.

 Dedicated, Experienced, Client-Focused

 United States Immigration and Customs Enforcement (ICE) has been stepping up its deportation of foreign nationals charged with crimes or convicted of criminal offenses.
 Even legal permanent residents and visa holders can face deportation if convicted of certain "aggravated felony" crimes.

 Aggressive Criminal Defense Services for Immigrants in Ohio